SAML-Toolkits/php-saml/README.md

  * Assertion signature.
  * Message signature: AuthNRequest, LogoutRequest, LogoutResponses.
  * Enable an Assertion Consumer Service endpoint.
- * Enable an Single Logour Service endpoint.
+ * Enable a Single Logout Service endpoint.
  * Publish the SP metadata (which can be signed).

 Key features: